7frank/cookiecutter-template-generator/README.md

 This Project -> create a Config for Existing Code -> generate Cookiecutter Template from existing Code-> Run CookieCutter and generate more Code

+# installation

+- install esrun `npm i -g @digitak/esrun`
+- install dependencies then run `yarn` or `npm i`

 # how to

 Disclaimer: currently this is only a rough outline and will not work out of the box

+- follow the installation section
-- create a cookiecutter template from the configuration provided inside of cookie.generator.ts `export DEBUG=* && esrun cookie.generator.ts -c ./examples/auth-service.ts `
+- create a cookiecutter template from the configuration provided inside of cookie.generator.ts `export DEBUG=* && ctg -c ./examples/auth-service.ts `
 - this will generate files in the ./out folder
 - now run `cookiecutter ./out/` which will ask you for some variables and create files & folders that from the previously generated cookiecutter template